-Laura Fuller is a Senior Programme Manager at A New Direction.
+Laura Fuller is a Senior Programme Manager at A New Direction, and the lead for the Primary Arts programme.
 Her role involves the strategic development and management of programmes for schools and other settings.
-She leads the team delivering the primary schools programme pilot of which the Cultural Education Leadership Programme is part.
-Over her 13 years at A New Direction, she has developed and delivered a range of programmes designed to support schools and other settings to develop their creative and cultural provision, including our recent work around the 40th anniversary of the Calouste Gulbenkian Foundation's Arts in Schools report, I Am programme for SEND schools, and our Cultural Leadership Community and Advocates programmes, conferences, INSET, Artsmark support.
+She leads the Primary Arts team and codelivers the Cultural Education Leadership Programme alongside Richard and Joanne.
+Over her 14 years at A New Direction, she has developed and delivered a range of programmes designed to support schools and other settings to develop their creative and cultural provision, including our recent work around the 40th anniversary of the Calouste Gulbenkian Foundation's Arts in Schools report, our I Am programme for SEND schools, and our Cultural Leadership Community and Advocates programmes, conferences, INSET, and Artsmark support.